lxinininin/polimi-notes/Systems And Methods For Big And Unstructured Data/01-Neo4j.md

 * `DETACH` removes all the relationships before removing the nodes

-	* `DETACH` is important when you need to remove nodes that have relationships

-	* Without it, the `DELETE` operation would fail if any of the matched nodes still had relationships!!
+	* **`DETACH` is important when you need to remove nodes that have relationships.** Without it, the `DELETE` operation would fail if any of the matched nodes still had relationships!!**

 		<img src="assets/image-20241105125208813.png" alt="image-20241105125208813" style="zoom:17%; margin-left: 0" />